onebeyond/rascal/README.md

   })
 })
 ```
-If the message has not been auto-acknowdelged you should ackOrNack it. **If you do not listen for the invalid_content event rascal will nack the message without requeue and emit an error event instead, leading to message loss if you have not configured a dead letter exchange/queue**.
+If the message has not been auto-acknowdelged you should ackOrNack it. **If you do not listen for the redeliveries_exceeded event rascal will nack the message without requeue and emit an error event instead, leading to message loss if you have not configured a dead letter exchange/queue**.

 Rascal only provides two (almost useless) cache implementations, ```inMemory``` and ```noCache```. noCache is the default and performs a null op. inMemory keeps enables an in memory LRU cache which may be useful for testing.
 The inMemory cache isn't useful in production because the infinite redeliveries are usually caused by a message that crashes your node application, which would also clear the cache.

-#### Implementing a persistent redeliveries cache
-To make use of the Rascal's redelivery limit feature you need to provide a persistent cache.
+We are working on a [clustered](https://nodejs.org/api/cluster.html) version of the inMemory cache and also a redis backed version, but in the meantime you'll need to write your own based on the [inMemory](https://github.com/guidesmiths/rascal/tree/master/lib/caches/inMemory.js) implementation.

 In times of high message volumes the cache will be hit hard so you should make sure it's fast and resilient to failure and slow responses from the underlying store.
 It's preferable, but not necessary to share a store between every instances of your application.
 Not doing so means that you may get more redeliveries than specified by the limit, but could yield performance gains in multi-az or high throughput environment.

 A basic redis based implementation would look like this...
 ```js